Do you want to make sure you get top dollar for a business you’re trying to sell?

 So how does this system work?
 Well, the details are where the weaknesses of this methodology can be seen.
 Let’s look at an example:

-However, let’s look at those numbers a bit more in detail.
-What if the $250,000 income is actually the smallest gross revenue amount the company has earned in 20 years.
-Therefore, the revenues are declining over time.
+However, these figures deserve a little more scrutiny.
+Let’s say the $250,000 is the smallest gross revenue the company has earned in its two decades of existence.
+This means that cash inflows are declining over time.

 How Accurate is Revenue Model Business Valuation?

 So, I just pointed out several flaws in the revenue model of small business valuation.
 There are so many variables that can affect a company’s revenue stream.
 For this method to be accurate, you must account for them all somehow.